 There are a number of sources that provide information about beta particle energies and spectra.
 Most, however, display data based on specification of a particular radionuclide.
 Some do allow one to use the beta particle maximum (endpoint) energy to identify possible radionuclides.
 If you are a member of the Health Physics Society, you may access the HP Toolbox on the Members Only opening page.
 Open the Toolbox and under the "Beta Radiation" heading you will find links to some useful sources.

-If you have access to some versions of the Radiological Health Handbook (original publication by U.S. Department of Health, Education, and Welfare, Public Health Service, Food and Drug Administration, Bureau of Radiological Health, Rockville, Maryland, 1970), a compilation of beta-emitters arranged by maximum beta energy and half-life is included.
+If you have access to some versions of the Radiological Health Handbook (original publication by US Department of Health, Education, and Welfare, Public Health Service, Food and Drug Administration, Bureau of Radiological Health, Rockville, Maryland, 1970), a compilation of beta-emitters arranged by maximum beta energy and half-life is included.
 Later versions of the handbook by Bernard Shleien may contain similar tables, but I do not have access to a copy to check the contents.
 The Radiological Health Handbooks are generally out of print, but some providers do have versions available through the internet.
-Copies of the 1970 version of the handbook are available at a rather reasonable cost from Rad-Ware.
-Other sites may also provide access to the handbook, and this example should not be taken as a specific recommendation of this vendor.

 I hope this is useful to you.

 George Chabot, PhD, CHP